Home > Health insurance Marketplace > Alaska

 Are Marketplace health insurance premiums increasing in Alaska?

-The following average rate changes were approved for Alaska’s Marketplace insurers for 2025, calculated before premium subsidies are applied:
+The following average rate changes have been proposed by Alaska’s Marketplace insurers for 2026, calculated before premium subsidies are applied:

 |